Quito, Sacha Lodge, and 5 Day Galapagos Sea Star Journey Cruise

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Depart Quito´s airport at 11:00 am (subject to change).
-A 30 minute flight over the Andes Mountains leads you to a bustling oil town called Coca located in the Amazon Basin.
-A quick lunch in Sacha´s private house and then it’s off to the town docks where you will board Sacha´s private canoes for the two hour journey down river to Sacha Lodge’s property.
-A 30 minute hike through the rainforest leads you to lake Pilchicocha.
-Here, you are met by native workers to paddle you across the lake to your final destination.
+Depart Quito´s airport at 9:45 am (subject to change).
+A 30-minute flight over the Andes Mountains leads you to a bustling oil town called Coca located in the Amazon Basin.
+Upon arrival, you will be transported to the town docks where you will board Sacha´s private canoes for the two-hour journey down river to Sacha Lodge’s property.

-Breakfast and a departure from the lodge at 7:30 am.
-One last walk on the boardwalk to the river, and from there a two hour canoe ride back to Coca for your 35 minute flight back to Quito.
-Arrive in Quito at 12:30 pm (subject to change).
+Breakfast and a departure from the lodge.
+One last walk on the boardwalk to the river, and from there a two-hour canoe ride back to Coca for your 30-minute flight back to Quito.
+Arrive in Quito at 11:45 am (subject to change).
 Upon arrival in Quito, you will be transferred to your hotel.
 Overnight in Quito.
 (B)

 The flight from Quito to the Galapagos is approximately 2 ½ hours.
 Upon arrival at Baltra Airport, travelers pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of $100 (unless it has been prepaid).
 A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor and then on board M/Y Galápagos Sea Star Journey.